 noted for containing the largest buried arsenal of Civil War cannons in

 the United States.

-your return trip to Boyd’s Campground.
+miles to your return trip to Boyd’s Campground.

-that if you are doing the entire circumnavigational trail in one swoop,
+Note: if you are doing the entire circumnavigational trail in one swoop,

 you are welcome to shuttle back to the point where you entered the Keys.